rachelleflores/fashion_product_recommender/README.md

 3. **Querying**
      - Using SQL Workbench, perform some SQL queries on gathered and cleaned dataset
 4. **Visualization**
-     - Use Tableau to visualize some relationships in terms of average price, brands, and categories
+     - Use Tableau to visualize some relationships in terms of price ranges, brands, and categories
 6. **Image Pre-processing**
    - Transform the images into an array
-   - Apply image embedding through transfer learning of VGG16 Model
+   - Apply transfer learning with the VGG16 Model to get image embeddings
    - Use cosine similarity on the embeddings to calculate similarities between images
 7. **Product Recommender**
 8. **Streamlit App**